collorg/halfORM/README.md

 * `author` is the foreign key that refrences an `actor.person` from the table `blog.post`.
 * `_reverse_fkey_halftest_blog_comment_post_id` is the foreign key that references a `blog.post` from the table `blog.comment`.
 The foreign key is traversed in opposite direction (from `blog.post` to `blog.comment`).

-We redefine our class to add the aliases for our foreign keys:
+We add the aliases of our foreign keys by defining the class attribute `Fkeys` :

 ```
 class Post(halftest.get_relation_class('blog.post')):